Buying guide

 Longer warranty, more features for the money, sporty N variant

-Ready to Buy a Honda Civic?
+Ready to buy a Honda Civic?